NNDB

 Military service: US Navy Air Corps (1943-46)

 Paul Newman's father owned a sporting goods store, and young Newman was always interested in performing.
 He served in the South Pacific during WWII as a radioman for the U.S. Navy Air Corps, and took over the family business after his father's death.
-The business bored him, though, and Newman local stage roles.
+The business bored him, though, and Newman began taking local stage roles.
 He soon sold his interest in the family business to his brother, went to college and majored in drama.
 With his handsome looks and easy, everyman delivery, Newman was soon able to earn a living on stage.

 Newman's first television role was on the long-running sitcom The Aldrich Family, a show that started on radio, then ran on CBS-TV for several years.
 Newman joined the cast in 1952, in a small, recurring role.
-When the show was canceled, he made his Broadway debut in the original cast of Picnic, with Eileen Heckart and Ruth McDevitt.
+When the series was canceled, he made his Broadway debut in the original cast of Picnic, with Eileen Heckart and Ruth McDevitt.
 He also starred in Broadway's Desperate Hours with Karl Malden, but when Hollywood made the play into a movie, Newman and Malden were replaced by Humphrey Bogart and Fredric March.

 Newman made his motion picture debut in The Silver Chalice, opposite Virginia Mayo.
 The film flopped, but two years later, Newman made the most of his second chance, playing Rocky Graziano in Somebody Up There Likes Me to rave reviews.
 He starred in The Sting and Butch Cassidy and the Sundance Kid, both with Robert Redford, and was the rebel prisoner in Cool Hand Luke, the pool shark in The Hustler with Jackie Gleason and its sequel 25 years later, The Color of Money with Tom Cruise.
 He played "the man with the barbed-wire soul" in Hud with Melvyn Douglas and Patricia Neal, battled Elizabeth Taylor in Cat on a Hot Tin Roof, and mentored Tom Hanks in the ways of crime in Road to Perdition.
 He played an evil corporate schemer in The Hudsucker Proxy, a drunken lawyer in The Verdict, and a tough private investigator in Harper.